 Determining fault in a motorcycle accident is complicated.
-A San Jose motorcycle accident attorney at Needham Kepner & Fish LLP can help you prove that the other vehicle caused your accident.
-We inspect the scene of the accident, gather evidence and interview witnesses to build your case, so you can collect compensation for your injuries.
+However, a San Jose motorcycle accident attorney at our firm can help you prove that the other vehicle caused your accident.

 There are some key differences between motorcycle accident cases and car accident cases.
 Motorcycle riders generally suffer more severe injuries than the victims of car accidents.